bnlucas/python-basehash/README.md

 [![Build Status](https://travis-ci.org/bnlucas/python-basehash.png?branch=master)](https://travis-ci.org/bnlucas/python-basehash)

+# *** DEPRECATED ***
+BaseHash is now deprecated and will no longer be maintained.
+[Obfuskey](https://github.com/bnlucas/obfuskey) has been created to replace it.
+A decision made when looking to modernize this utility.
+Obfuskey is only tested on python3.6 and higher, so if you're needing lower support, you can continue to use BaseHash.

 BaseHash is a small library for creating reversible obfuscated identifier hashes to a given base and length.
 The project is based on the GO library, [PseudoCrypt][pc] by [Kevin Burns][kb].
 The library is extendible to use custom alphabets and other